Telepedia/ExternalVideo/README.md

 Namely, we wanted a way to natively embed these videos in MediaWiki galleries.
 Extension:Video does this by adding its own `<videogallery>` tag, but this does not allow mixing with regular images, and that extension is not stable.

 ExternalVideo is also planned to display the videos on their respective file pages, rather than creating a new special page.
+This avoids all of the extra processing and mess that Extension:Video does, and allows us to rely on MediaWiki for stuff like purging, transcluding, et al.

 > Note: This extension is currently under development and is not suitable for production use.